morfien101/dynamo-q/README.md

 # Dynamo-Q
-Queue and lock process for AWS DynamoDB.
+Queue process for AWS DynamoDB.

 Primarily intended to be used with Github actions to allow jobs to queue up.
 Be warned, queuing jobs consume usage minutes.

 Github actions only have a queue of running + 1 at most.
 The concurrency model will cancel any queued job that is trying to get a hold on a lock.
 This sucks when you want all the jobs to run.

 This action solves this.